15 Healthy Travel Recipes That Make Clean Eating on the Go Easy

 Problem: Limited Refrigeration

-Solution: Choose recipes stable at room temperature, and use insulated containers
+Solution: Choose recipes that are stable at room temperature, and use insulated containers.

 Conclusion